geoff-maddock/arcane-city-frontend/README.md

+# Arcane City Frontend

+This is a frontend for the Arcane City project, which leverages the [Events-Tracker API](https://github.com/geoff-maddock/events-tracker).
+It is built using React and TypeScript.

 # React + TypeScript + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.